Horse Racing Refunds

 The expected profit table above does not include your trigger bet loss.
 Your trigger bet loss from a £25 stake will be anything from 50p to £3.
 It is very important to minimise the trigger bet losses by finding the horses with the closest odds between the bookmaker and the exchange.

-To do this, I highly recommend using the OddsMonkey Racing Matcher which does exactly this - as explained in the next section.
+To help you to find the horses with the lowest trigger bet loss, I highly recommend using the OddsMonkey Racing Matcher which does exactly this - as explained in the next section.

 Racing Refund Profit Estimator